Austrian Armed Forces: Raumverteidigung Organization

-Post-Cold War structure
+Post-Cold War

 The New Army Structure—the reorganization plan announced in late 1991 and scheduled to be in place sometime in 1995—replaces the previous two-corps structure with one of three corps.
 The new corps is headquartered at Baden, with responsibility for the two northeastern provinces of Lower Austria and Upper Austria.
 Army headquarters will be eliminated, as will the divisional structure for the three standing brigades.
 The three corps—in effect, regional commands—will be directly subordinate to the general troop inspector.
 The three mechanized brigades will be placed directly under the new Third Corps at Baden, although in the future one brigade may be assigned to each of the three corps.
 The mobile militia will be reduced from eight to six mechanized brigades.
 Each of the nine provincial commands will have at least one militia regiment of two to six battalions as well as local defence companies.

 Total personnel strength—both standing forces and reserves—is to be materially contracted under the new plan.
 The fully mobilized army will decline in strength from 200,000 to 120,000.
 The standing alert force will be reduced from 15,000 to 10,000.
 Reaction time is to be radically shortened so that part of the standing alert force can be deployed within hours to a crisis zone (for example, one adjacent to the border with Slovenia).
 A task force ready for immediate deployment will be maintained by one of the mechanized brigades on a rotational basis.
 Separate militia training companies to which all conscripts are assigned will be dismantled; in the future, conscripts will undergo basic training within their mobilization companies.
 Conscripts in the final stages of their training could supplement the standing forces by being poised for operational deployment at short notice.

 Promotion is not based solely on merit but on position attained, level of education, and seniority.
 Officers with advanced degrees (for which study at the National Defence Academy qualifies) can expect to attain grade VIII before reaching the retirement age of sixty to sixty-five.
-Those with a baccalaureate degree can expect to reach grade VII (colonel), and those without university training will retire as captains or majors.
+Those with a baccalaureate degree can expect to reach grade VII (colonel).
 Career NCOs form part of the same comprehensive personnel structure.
 It is common for NCOs to transfer at some stage in their careers to civilian status at the equivalent grade, either in the Ministry for National Defence or in the police or prison services after further training.